Kickstarting for Good

 Our programme to help launch and grow new nonprofits, impact initiatives, and social startups.

 Are you ready to rock the food world as a social-impact entrepreneur?
 Do you have a high-potential idea for a new initiative or organisation?
 Can your project make a difference in the food system?
 We are looking for the best founders to execute the ideas that will have the biggest positive impact on the world’s food ecosystem.
+Applications for the first cohort are closed.
+The next cohort will start in 2024.

 What is it?